mcci-usb/COLLECTION-cricket-ui/README.md

 Move to the directory `destdir/cricket/src/`

+## Cricket UI Exe maker

+EXE is a file extension for an executable file format.
+It makes distributing Cricket UI much easier.
+The exe produced by PyInstaller is standalone.

 <strong>On Windows:</strong>

+Run `pyinstaller` Cmd in `exeScript` directory.

 ```shell
 pyinstaller Cricket-Windows.spec
 ```
+The executable 'Cricket' show up in `exeScriptdir/dist/Cricket/`.

 <strong>On Linux and On Raspberry Pi:</strong>

+Run `pyinstaller` Cmd in `exeScript` directory.

 ```shell
 pyinstaller Cricket-Linux.spec
 ```
+The executable 'Cricket' show up in `exeScriptdir/dist/`.

 <strong>On Mac:</strong>

+Run `pyinstaller` Cmd in `exeScript` directory.

 ```shell
 pyinstaller Cricket-Mac.spec
 ```

-The executable 'Cricket' show up in `destdir/cricket/src/dist/`.
+The executable 'Cricket' show up in `exeScriptdir/dist/`.

 ## Application Installer creation